 It seems unfair that anything concerning you should be so easy for me to remember.
 Had it been another month, another day, another year, I can guarantee it would not have stuck to the walls of my brain the way it has.
-But as it so happens, we both showed up late for dinner on a Wednesday, a date in time that is the same backwards as it is forwards, a date that made the entire evening electric similar in the way that kismet might, if you choose to believe in that sort of thing.
+But as it so happens, we both showed up late for dinner on a Wednesday, a date that made the entire evening electric similar in the way that kismet might, if you choose to believe in that sort of thing.
 And here’s where I’ll let you in on a little secret: I choose to believe in that sort of thing.
 I’m something akin to the Grinch when it comes to romance.
 But put on a romantic comedy and my heart grows three sizes every time.
 As does the goofy grin on my face as I watch the inevitable and probably cliche meet-cute unfold before me.

 So perhaps I had set myself up for failure from the outset.
 Perhaps the cards had been stacked against you from the moment we agreed to have dinner on December 12th, 2012.
 Who can stand up to destiny and meet-cutes and kisses set to the perfect song?
 Who did I think you were, after all?
 Someone who made me laugh, who fawned over Springsteen the same way I did, who had my ideal balance of controlled mess, and a dog, too?
 These were all things I had learned to be true about you before the 12th of December, of course.
 They were the things flying around my brain in the interim between our first and second date.
 They were also the things that remained in my brain as the little pieces that continued to endear me to you long after you had ceased to deserve any endearment from me at all.